 - Snickerdoodle Mug Cake – This is actually a variation of my vanilla mug cake.
 Same as with sugar cookies, all you have to do is add some cinnamon to turn a vanilla treat into a snickerdoodle variation!

 - Nutella Mug Cake – If you are a Nutella lover and looking for new ways to use it, I highly recommend a mug cake.

 - Strawberry Shortcake Mug Cake – I love making this when strawberries are in season.
 This is the perfect treat for when you’re craving strawberry shortcake but don’t want to spend time making the biscuits.
 This mug cake gives you strawberry shortcake stat!

 - 1 egg yolk

-- 1 tablespoon oil (I used olive oil)
+- 1 tablespoon oil, olive oil or vegetable oil (I used olive)